 We provide case studies for all films we introduce as part of our longstanding relationship with IntoFilm.
 We no longer classify video games but there are some video games case studies which offer a historical view of how we classified some well-known video games.

 If you are researching a specific title and would like access to the BBFC's paper file archive this may be possible depending on the age of the work.
-Our archives are currently closed due to the ongoing pandemic, if you have any questions get in touch with us via email.
+If you would like to arrange a visit to our archives then please get in touch with us via email.